alphagov/monitoring-doc/documentation/prometheus-design-principles.md

 Mostly, you control access to prometheus at the network level; there is no support for authentication within prometheus.

+You should be careful before enabling the `honor_labels` or `--web.enable-admin-api` options, because both put extra trust in scraped targets or untrusted users.

 ## Federation

 Prometheus supports federation: a prometheus server can scrape the